vistadataproject/vistadataproject.github.io/demoVAM1/index.md

 ![DM_3_1_SINGLE_CLICK_SEL_LIST](images/DM_3_1_ORWPT_ID_INFO.png)

 Patient information will move to the VICS Server in Build 2 following the pattern established for User management.
-"25" represents the identifier of this patient in the demo VISTA.
+"25" represents the identifier of this patient in _Demo VISTA_.
 In the same way it currently handles user identity, the VICS Server will "nationalize" patient identity.

 Clicking _Ok_ will bring you to the Patient's "Coversheet" ...